 The boring locations were selected to attempt to be representative of the entire site.
-Boring C-1 was completed in the north-northwest quadrant of the site, immediately to the south and west of the barn and staging area and Boring C-2 was located in the southeast quadrant of the site about 100 meters west of the creek alignment as shown on the attached Boring Location Plan.
-The soil profiles in both borings were very consistent and we believe that based on the depositional environment in available mapping and also on the locally flat topography, that the soil profile across the site will be similar to the profiles found in the borings.

-In Boring C-1, we observed less than six inches of very dark brown highly organic sod underlain by a brown, moist medium dense "topsoil" like loam soil with varying amounts of fine gravel.
-We encountered this material to a depth of about four feet below grade.
-The driller reported an extensive change to very hard drilling at about 4.5 to 5 feet below grade and the SPT sample at 5.0 feet revealed a gray to dark gray silty sandy, partially cemented gravel with thin (<|" fine sand seams) that contained perched groundwater.
-N-values in this material was in excess of 40 and remained above that until termination of the hole at 16.5 feet below grade.
+Boring U-1 was completed in the north-west quadrant of the site, to the north as west of the existing pond and Boring U-2 was located in the southcentral quadrant of the site about 250 feet north and about 355 feet west of the entrance gate.
+Once again, the soil profiles in both borings were very consistent and we believe that based on the likely depositional environment and also on the locally flat topography (with the exception of the east-west drainage, by a gray to brown sandy GRAVEL with trace silt to gravelly SAND with trace silty, moist and uniformly very dense (N Value consistently > than 50).
+In each boring, there was a thin topsoil layer consisting of a brown silty fine SAND with scattered organics that extended to a depth of about one and a half to four feet below grade and comprises a topsoil-like loamy material.
+This material is not suitable for embedment or for lateral force.
+The driller reported an extensive change to very hard drilling at about four and a half to five feet below grade and the SPT sample at five feet revealed a gray to dark gray silty sandy, partially cemented gravel with thin (<| "" fine sand seams") that contained perched groundwater.
+N-values in this material was in excess of 40 and remained there until termination of the hole at 16.5 feet below grade.

-In Boring C-2, we observed a soil profile that was nearly identical to that found in C-1.
-Boring C-2 was terminated in this unit at 16.5 feet below grade.
+In Boring U-2, we observed a soil profile that was nearly identical to that found in U-1.
+Boring U-2 was terminated in this unit at 16.5 feet below grade.

-In both borings, we observed that drilling was difficult with depth beginning at about three and a half to four feet below grade indicating that adequate embedment soils are present from about three to four feet below grade down to the depth of our test borings.
+In both borings, we observed that drilling was difficult with depth beginning at about three and a half to four feet below grade indicating that adequate embedment soils are present from about three to four feet below grade.